What it takes to become a counselling supervisor in 2024

 Supervision can be a source of additional income.
 Most therapists charge for supervision services, making it a financially rewarding aspect of the profession and normally leads to an increase in pay.

-7. Video: How to set up a counselling practice in the uk
+7. Video: How to become a counselling supervisor

 Comments